MadcowD/ell/docs/src/core_concepts/message_api.rst

 The Message and ContentBlock objects solve the problem of pedantic construction by incorporating type coercion directly into their constructors.

-ConsiConsider constructing a message that contains both text and an image.
+Consider constructing a message that contains both text and an image.
 Traditionally, you might need to create a Message with a role and two ContentBlocks - one for text and one for an image:

 .. code-block:: python